 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The robotic arms gently ease into a 1- to 2-inch incision in the right side of your chest.
+Through robotically-assisted valve surgery, surgeons use a specially designed computer console to control surgical tools on thin robotic arms.
+The robotic arms gently ease into separate 8 mm incisions in the right side of your chest, combined with a 4 cm main incision between the ribs.
 The surgeon’s hands then control the endoscopic tools to open the pericardium (the thin sac around the heart) to perform the surgery.

-We tend to reserve this procedure for patients who need one or two bypass grafts.
-Through a CABG, we bypass one or more blocked coronary arteries with a blood vessel graft to restore normal blood flow to the heart.
+“We tend to reserve this procedure for patients who need one or two bypass grafts,” says Dr. Burns.
+“Through a CABG, we bypass one or more blocked coronary arteries with a blood vessel graft to restore normal blood flow to the heart.”

 These grafts usually come from the patient’s own arteries and veins located in the chest, leg or arm.

-With a Type B dissection, a tear occurs in the part of the aortic artery that runs through your chest and abdomen into the organs and lower extremities.
-In the past, we could only repair it through open surgery.
+“With a Type B dissection, a tear occurs in the part of the aortic artery that runs through your chest and abdomen into the organs and lower extremities,” says Dr. Burns.
+“In the past, we could only repair it through open surgery.”

-Be sure your surgeon knows that you want to explore a minimally invasive option.
-Ask how frequently he or she does the surgery, so you can get an idea of how comfortable and experienced the surgeon is.
+“Be sure your surgeon knows that you want to explore a minimally invasive option,” says Dr. Burns.
+“Don’t be afraid to ask questions.
+Ask how frequently they do the surgery so you can get an idea of how comfortable and experienced the surgeon is.”